Swiss Agency for Development and Cooperation

 The Swiss Agency for Development and Cooperation (SDC) is an office-level agency in the federal administration of Switzerland, and a part of the Federal Department of Foreign Affairs.
 Together with other federal offices, SDC is responsible for overall coordination of Swiss international development activities and cooperation with Eastern Europe, as well as humanitarian aid.

+According to the OECD, Switzerland's total official development assistance (ODA) increased in 2022 to USD 4.5 billion (preliminary data) due to an increase in in-donor refugee costs.
+This represented 0.56% of gross national income (GNI).

 History

 The SDC has been active in Burkina Faso since 1974.
 In 1993, the SDC ran an office in Eritrea, which closed in 2006 when the SDC stopped supporting its projects in Eritrea for political reasons.
-The SDC relaunched its support actions in Eritrea in 2017.
+The SDC relaunched its support actions in Eritrea in 2017 and terminated it in 2025, after no progress in the field of migration was made in negotiations with the Eritrean government.

 In 2014, through a partnership with the Edmond de Rothschild Foundation and the École Polytechnique Fédérale de Lausanne, the SDC launched the Moocs for Africa program to improve science and technology education in French-speaking African countries.

-According to the OECD, 2020 official development assistance from Switzerland increased 8.8% to USD 3.6 billion.

 On 13 December, 2019, Patricia Danzi was appointed new director general of the SDC.
 She assumed office on 1 May, 2020, succeeding Manuel Sager who had held it since 2014.

 In April 2020, the SDC, which had already contributed CHF 101.42 million towards the global response to the COVID-19 pandemic, committed to provide an additional CHF 400 million.
 In December 2020, the SDC released a 4.35 million dollars support fund for the phase 2 of the UNFPA Women Girls First Programme in Myanmar, and invested 30 million dollars in Aceli Africa (loans to agricultural SMEs) along with the Ikea foundation and the USAID.

 Organisation and tasks

 The Swiss constitution states that Switzerland contributes to the alleviation of hardship and poverty in the world, to respect for human rights, and to the promotion of democracy and the peaceful coexistence of nations.
 The SDC is charged with implementing this mission.

-The SDC’s activities are divided into three areas:
+The SDC's activities are divided into three areas: